by Niklas Göransson

 – Despite all hardships, Erik continues, the energy and general atmosphere was one of constant eagerness and hunger.
 It sealed a long-lasting companionship that has since seen so many wild and bizarre twists and turns that I’ve lost track.
 The way things are going right now, there appears to be plenty more to come.

-In 2008 UNPURE were invited to play at WATAIN’s ten-year anniversary, but were sadly haunted by yet another last-minute cancelation.
+In 2008, UNPURE received an invitation to perform at WATAIN’s ten-year anniversary but were haunted by yet another last-minute cancelation.

-– Hräsvelg unfortunately became incapacitated again.
-I don’t remember the exact cause, as I said I’ve repressed most of these memories.
-It would have been around this time he began losing interest in UNPURE.
+– I don’t remember the exact cause now but, unfortunately, Hräsvelg became incapacitated once again.
+As I said, I’ve successfully repressed most of these memories.
+It would’ve been around this time he began losing interest in UNPURE.

 This left the band in a state of hibernation.